 A large and refractory component of the global carbon cycle, black carbon in particulate form acts as a biospheric carbon sink by removing carbon from faster atmosphere-biosphere processes and storing it in sedimentary reservoirs.
-Knowledge of the origin, dynamics and fate of this material is essential to the development of models for predicting how the global carbon cycle may interact with climate change, Richey stressed.
+Knowledge of the origin, dynamics, and fate of this material are essential to the development of models for predicting how the global carbon cycle may interact with climate change, Richey stressed.

 “For example, we need to know how long the black carbon produced by recent forest fires takes to reach the Amazon River.”

 Reference: “Marked isotopic variability within and between the Amazon River and marine dissolved black carbon pools” by Alysha I. Coppola, Michael Seidel, Nicholas D. Ward, Daniel Viviroli, Gabriela S. Nascimento, Negar Haghipour, Brandi N. Revels, Samuel Abiven, Matthew W. Jones, Jeffrey E. Richey, Timothy I. Eglinton, Thorsten Dittmar and Michael W. I. Schmidt, 5 September 2019, Nature Communications.